 But there is a sense in which your question is well taken and right on the mark.
 It is of course difficult to orientate toward consequences that are hardly visible in one's everyday life.
-This practical difficulty of learning the lessons from what is happening can easily be combined with the prevailing mythology of liberal-capitalist market societies, A basic "mythologeme" of liberal-capitalist societies of the late-twentieth century and early-twenty-first century comprises of three temporal tiers:
+This practical difficulty of learning the lessons from what is happening can easily be combined with the prevailing mythology of liberalcapitalist market societies, A basic "mythologeme" of liberal-capitalist societies of the late-twentieth century and early-twenty-first century comprises of three temporal tiers:

-- (i) the first tier is constituted by cosmic myths of desperation, involving the Copernican principle "we don't occupy a privileged position in the universe" and various narratives about how the story of humanity will inevitably end up in death, at some scale of time; - (ii) sensibilities verging on cosmic desperation are then liable to fostering competitive ego- and ethnocentric short-termism, both compatible with Darwinist ideologies; and - (iii) belief in technological progress and economic growth, providing sources of welfare and pleasure to the growing human population at least in the coming decades (i.e., at least as long as I, or we, can expect to live).
-All this amount to saying nothing really matters; let's have fun here and now.
+(i) the first tier is constituted by cosmic myths of desperation, involving the Copernican principle - "we don't occupy a privileged position in the universe" - and various narratives about how the story of humanity will inevitably end up in death, at some scale of time;

-Against this worldview, I would like to propose an alternative, counter-hegemonic story.
-It is possible to outline an alternative story-line that revolves around life rather than death.
-Those real cosmic risks that are relevant in the human-historical scales of time - from decades up to tens of thousands of years - can best be addressed by means of future-oriented planetary co-operation.
+(ii) sensibilities verging on cosmic desperation are then liable to fostering competitive ego- and ethnocentric short-termism, both compatible with Darwinist ideologies; and rather than death.
+Those real cosmic risks that are relevant in the humanhistorical scales of time - from decades up to tens of thousands of years - can best be addressed by means of future-oriented planetary co-operation.
 From a long-term perspective, it is critically important to recognize that our universe is not only physical.
 It is also biological and cultural, and constantly changing.
 The emergent layers of life and culture may gradually assume an increasingly important role in the further developments of the universe.
 Biological reality is multi-layered, hierarchically organized and involves interdependent functional synergies and higher-level controls, making purposive behavior possible.
 Complex systems of life have shaped the chemical composition and development of planet Earth for more than three billion years, setting it on a path of development systematically off its thermodynamic and chemical "equilibrium".
 The Earth is blue because it is teeming with life.